PabloVSouza/comic-universe/CODE_SIGNING.md

 # Code Signing Guide for Comic Universe

-This guide explains how to set up free code signing for the Comic Universe Electron application across different platforms.
+This guide explains how to set up code signing for the Comic Universe Electron application across different platforms.

+## 🚀 CI/CD Code Signing (Recommended)

+**The CI/CD pipeline automatically handles code signing!** See [CI_CD_CODE_SIGNING.md](./CI_CD_CODE_SIGNING.md) for details.

+The GitHub Actions workflow automatically:
+- Generates self-signed certificates for each build
+- Signs Windows and macOS applications
+- Handles all the complexity for you

+## 🛠️ Local Development Code Signing

+This section covers manual code signing setup for local development.

 ## Overview